CodeMaestro-dev/rest-country-api/README.md

 ## Acknowledgments

 I would specially ike to thank my supervisor at work.
-Mr. Golden Azubuike for helping me with the idea of using serch params for diaplying the country details.
+Mr. Golden Azubuike for helping me with the idea of using serch params for displying the country details.